top of page

 Signs of Burnout In Your Physical Health

-• Always feeling tired, even after sleeping
+• Persistent tiredness, even after sleeping

-• Trouble falling or staying asleep
+• Difficulty falling or staying asleep

-• Frequent headaches or tense muscles
+• Frequent headaches or muscle tension

-• Stomach problems or changes in appetite
+• Digestive problems or shifts in appetite

 • Unexplained aches and pains

-Long-Term Burnout Can Cause
+Long-Term Burnout Can Cause:

-• high blood pressure
+• High blood pressure

-• heart disease
+• Heart disease

-• diabetes
+• Diabetes

-• weakened immunity
+• Weakened immunity

 Tips for Balancing Your Physical Health:

-• Eat balanced meals
+• Consume balanced meals

-• Regular physical activity
+• Engage in regular physical activity

 Studies That Link Burnout To Health Conditions: